ziyaaktas/node-express-image-processing-server/tasks_image-processor/module_1/module_1_tasks.md

 ## Respond with the form
 Task 6:
 Let's define a constant to represent the path to our `index.html` file.
-Call `path.join()`, and assign it to the constant we just created.
+Call `path.resolve()`, and assign it to the constant we just created.
 Let's pass the `__dirname` as the first argument, a string value of `'../client/ index.html'` as the second argument.
 Let's call the `use()` method of our `app`.
 For the _route_ argument, let's pass a string of `'/*'`.
 For the route handler,